 End users are required to carefully consider all possible alternatives and avoid unnecessarily restricting of the search for best product, lowest cost and alternative suppliers.
 Often a careful review of the facts will reveal an alternate strategy that preserves the college's leverage in the marketplace, and still gets you the best item at the best price.
 Consult with purchasing as soon as possible whenever such cases arise.

 Grants and Contracts

-Expenditures made under grants and contracts must comply with all of the requirements of the grant or contract agency.
-For example, federal grants and contracts require compliance with Circular A-110.
+Expenditures made under grants and contracts must comply with all of the requirements of the grant or contracting agency.
+For example, federal grants and contracts require compliance with OMB Circular A110.
 Principal investigators should familiarize themselves with these requirements in advance of any expenditures.
 All items purchased under grants and contracts are under the ownership or stewardship of Smith College, which delegates responsibility for the care and operation of the equipment to the principal investigator.